 The Company has adopted a Code of Ethics for the Chief Executive Officer and Senior Financial Officers, which is applicable to our Chief Executive Officer, Chief Financial Officer, controller, principal accounting officer, head of internal audit and other employees of the Company who are designated from time to time as "senior financial officers" of the Company.
 In addition, the individuals who serve on our Board of Directors are subject to a Code of Business Conduct and Ethics for the Board of Directors and all of the Company's employees are held accountable for adherence to a Code of Conduct.
 Each of the Code of Ethics for the Chief Executive Officer and senior financial officers and the Code of Business Conduct and Ethics for the Board of Directors is included as an exhibit to our Annual Report on Form 10-K for the fiscal year ended December 31, 2014.
 The Code of Conduct applicable to all of our employees is an exhibit to the Company's Annual Report on Form 10-K for the 2018 Fiscal Year.
-The Code of Ethics for the Chief Executive Officer and senior financial officers, the Code of Business Conduct and Ethics for the Board of Directors and the Code of Conduct applicable to all of our employees (collectively, the "Conduct Code") are available on the Company's website at www.stevemadden.com and, in addition, may be obtained by any stockholder without charge upon request by writing to the Secretary, Steven Madden, Ltd., 52-16 Barnett Avenue, Long Island City, New York 11104.
+The Code of Ethics for the Chief Executive Officer and senior financial officers, the Code of Conduct applicable to all of our employees is an exhibit to the Company's Messite at www.stevemadden.com and, in addition, may be obtained by any stockholder without charge upon request by writing to the Secretary, Steven Madden, Ltd., 52-16 Barnett Avenue, Long Island City, New York 11104.
 The Conduct Code is intended to establish standards necessary to deter wrongdoing and to promote compliance with applicable governmental laws, rules and regulations and honest and ethical conduct.
 The Conduct Code covers all areas of professional conduct, including conflicts of interest, fair dealing, financial reporting and disclosure, protection of Company assets and confidentiality.
-Employees have an obligation to promptly report any known or suspected violation of the Conduct Code without fear of
+Employees have an obligation to promptly report any known or suspected violation of the Conduct Code without fear of retaliation.
+Waiver of any provision of the Conduct Code for executive officers and directors may only be granted by the Board of Directors or the